PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 ![](img/ch3-start-schema-in-data-warehouse.jpg)

-The name “star schema” comes from the fact that when the table relationships are visualized, the fact table is in the middle, surrounded by its dimension tables; the connections to these tables are like the rays of a star.
+The name "star schema" comes from the fact that when the table relationships are visualized, the fact table is in the middle, surrounded by its dimension tables; the connections to these tables are like the rays of a star.

 A variation of this template is known as the snowflake schema, where dimensions are further broken down into subdimensions.